-Old Masters Penetrating, Wiping, and Gel Stains can also be intermixed to create custom colors.
+Old Masters Wiping, Gel, and Fast Dry Stains can also be intermixed to create custom colors.
 Intermixing can be attained through two different techniques.
 One technique is to intermix stain colors within the same stain family.
 For instance, intermixing American Walnut Wiping Stain with Rich Mahogany Wiping Stain.
 Another technique is to intermix between two different stain families.
 For instance, intermixing Old Masters Wiping Stain and Old Masters Gel Stain.
 Intermixing between stain families captures the application qualities of each stain and can achieve a more workable consistency.
 Old Masters Water-Based Wood Stains can be intermixed as well, but cannot be mixed with oil-based stains.

 Custom Color Matching

 Color matching can be achieved through the methods mentioned above.
 A sample of the desired color is helpful in color matching.
 Bring your sample to a local Old Masters dealer where a trained professional can assist you.

 Our Santa Fe Collection offers soft, contemporary stain colors popular with today’s modern style.
 These colors will produce an intense, vibrant color when tinted with Pickling White Wiping and Gel Stain.
 For more subdued tones, tint with Fast Dry Stain and Water-Based Wood Stain.